PhD Students at the LBI/Queen Mary, University of London

 Leo Baeck Institute and Queen Mary Studentship in Modern Jewish History holder

 Joseph Cronin studied for a BA in History and Politics at the University of Durham, graduating in 2010.
 He went on to complete an MA in Modern History at the same institution, writing his thesis on the subject of identity amongst British Bangladeshis.

 Joe completed his PhD at the Leo Baeck Institute and Queen Mary University of London in 2016.
-His thesis explored perceptions of Jewish immigrants from the former Soviet Union in Germany’s Jewish communities between 1990 and 2005.
+His thesis explores perceptions of Jewish immigrants from the former Soviet Union in Germany’s Jewish communities between 1990 and 2005.
 His research interests include postwar German-Jewish history, Holocaust memory and migration studies.
 He currently works as a Research Associate at the German Historical Institute London on a project investigating Jewish refugees in India during the Second World War.

 Dana Smith (Completed: 2015)

 John A.S.
 Grenville Studentship in Modern Jewish History and Culture holder